mustafa-saleh/web-api-base/README.md

 - Web Api Base is a Node js project template that could be used as a base to get you up and running with your project.
 - It includes some services that are expected to be needed for any project.
-- The template follows an **MVC** approach to structure project files.
+- The template structure the files in the form of **controllers, middlewares, models and routes**.

 ## Services ⚡